 Celebrities on strike

-This is a perfect no-effort costume and one that lets you dress as your favorite union-represented Hollywood actor.
-Just wear a SAG-AFTRA tee — purchased through the union’s official online merch store, of course — with casual pants, walking shoes, and a pair of sunglasses for a veil of anonymity.
-Then, to add some extra detail, you’ll need a picket sign with a funny and somewhat depressing strike slogan written on it in Sharpie.
+You don’t have to worry about scabbing with this low-effort costume: Dress as your favorite union-represented Hollywood actor on the picket line.
+Just put on a SAG-AFTRA tee — purchased through the official online merch store, of course — with comfortable pants and walking shoes, along with a pair of sunglasses for a veil of anonymity.
+Then, to add some extra detail, make a picket sign with a funny if-somewhat-depressing strike slogan written on it in Sharpie.